Requirements for Testing

 The Initial ELPAC is administered using the web-based Student Testing Interface and the LEA’s preferred video conferencing application.
 Since video monitoring occurs in the video conferencing application and not in the TDS, the student’s remote test flag will be defaulted to “No.” Keep the following in mind:

-- Students with the remote test flag set to “Yes” will be presented with the recording and TTS checks prior to entering the test.
+- Students will still be presented with the recording and TTS checks prior to entering the test even though communication and video for the remote administration is via the video conferencing application.

 - Students should have the remote test flag set to “No” to avoid camera conflict and remove the remote widget checks from the logon process.